Y-O-S-H/1_Food/README.md

 * A great way to meet people socially, either by helping gather or prepare it for others.
 * A way to extend your life.

-###For you to get the most basic benefits that any human could get out of food
+###But for anyone to get food's most basic benefits, you need the below information

 *These daily nutritional values are for one adult human; listed by importance.*